 I guess like most people you’ve set yourself some goals for this year and you will probably do the same for next year.
 Have you achieved any of them?
 If not, why not?

-Becoming financially independant or even a millionaire requires a lot of hard work.
+Becoming financially independent or even a millionaire requires a lot of hard work.
 Many long hours spent and very little to no holiday for the first few years.
-Once I start talking about this most stop talking and some even reconsider their goals as the price seems quite high.
+Once I start talking about this most stop talking, and some even reconsider their goals as the price seems quite high.

 Their motivation isn’t based on the end goal but on walking the path.
 This doesn’t mean they enjoy every minute, but it means they’re willing to do it, whatever happens.

 This extends to all areas of life, not just business.

 Let’s say you want to learn a language.
 We all know it takes time and lots of practice to be reasonably fluent.
 Based on stats it takes about 2-3 years of daily practice and lessons to get anywhere near having a proper conversation.
 Are you willing to put the effort into it?

 If you want to lose weight, you’ll have to make some changes to your lifestyle.
 You’ll have to change your food habits and most likely do some sport to make it happen.